 The Life Navigator School Program was born out of the work that founder and executive director Ana Homayoun has been doing with students over two decades.
 Ana is the author of four books: That Crumpled Paper Was Due Last Week, The Myth of the Perfect Girl, Social Media Wellness, and, most recently, Erasing the Finish Line: The New Blueprint for Success Beyond Grades and College Admissions.

-In 2018, Ana received seed funding from the Foundation for the Carolinas to look at the relationship between educational opportunities, academic outcomes and long-term economic mobility.
-As part of her assessment, Ana conducted nearly 100 interviews with students, educators, school district administrators, social workers, non-profit executives, civic leaders, as well as young adults who had been socially and economically mobile.
+In 2018, Ana received seed funding from the Foundation for the Carolinas to examine the relationship between educational opportunities, academic outcomes and long-term economic mobility.
+As part of her assessment, she conducted nearly 100 interviews in Charlotte, NC and around the country with students, educators, school district administrators, social workers, non-profit executives, and civic leaders, as well as young adults who had experienced social and economic mobility.

 Partnering with Luminaria

 Schools that partner with us receive extensive training and guidance.
 Our partner schools receive:

 - One to two parent education opportunities

 - Four school visit days of classroom and school observation

 - Licensed access to Life Navigator School Advisory curriculum (30 lessons for each grade 6, 7, 8- plus bonus lessons on social media and technology use)

 - Licensed access to the Life Navigator Family Education Packet

 - Up to 20 hours of direct coaching with school administrator